Neville Eden Gallimore

 Neville Eden Gallimore CD is a Jamaican politician who served as a member of the Parliament of Jamaica for South West St. Ann for over 30 years.
 He is a member of the Jamaica Labour Party and a Seventh-day Adventist.
 While in office, he was known for his slogan "God first, Jamaica second and my party third."

 Career

-Gallimore was first elected to parliament in 1967, becoming the youngest member of the Jamaican Parliament at the time.
+Gallimore was first elected to parliament in 1967, becoming the then youngest member of the Jamaican Parliament.
 He served as the Parliamentary Secretary for Foreign Affairs from 1969-1972, Minister of State for Foreign Affairs and Foreign Trade between 1980 and 1984, Minister of Social Security from 1984-1986 and finally as Minister of Education from 1986 to 1989.